deepit-at/deepit-at.github.io/about.md

 <!--author-->

-When I started my job and began to administrate our clients, I relied heavily on the knowledge of others which I found in the community around Microsoft & Windows - in various Forums (eg. TechNet), scripts, snippets and blog articles from MVPs and/or other tech savy folk.
+When I started my job and began to administrate our clients, I relied heavily on the knowledge of others which I found in the community around Microsoft & Windows - in various Forums (eg. TechNet), scripts, snippets and blog articles from MVPs and/or other tech savvy folk.

 Soon enough, I've gone my own ways and strived ro realize and implement my own ideas to help my employer to have productive workplaces.